copperheads-2014/simple-data/README.md

 The purge command drops the Mongo database.

+## What API URIs will look like

+Our current thinking is that the URI for an API should have the following structure:

+When a user wants to retrieve the entire dataset, they would make a request to the following path: localhost:5000/services/:api_name/records

+Maybe we can also put in query string functionality for users to be able to filter for certain columns.

 ## Random Notes

 We're using the mongoid-rspec gem, which adds mongoid functionality to the rspec testing framework.
 Check out documentation about it at https://github.com/mongoid-rspec/mongoid-rspec.